-For example, gmake build_examples recompiles the example programs but does not execute them. gmake clean_system_tests removes all executables and files associated with the system tests.
+For example, gmake build_examples recompiles the example programs but does not execute them. gmake dust_unit_tests removes all output files generated when executing the unit tests, but leaves the executables. gmake clean_system_tests removes all executables and files associated with the system tests.